lacymorrow/casper/README.md

 ## Usage

-Download the [zip](https://github.com/lacymorrow/casper-wp/archive/master.zip) package of the theme and install either automatically through the WordPress Dashboard > Appearance tab, or by uploading the `casper-wp` folder to your WordPress/wp-content/themes directory.
+Download the [zip](https://github.com/lacymorrow/casper/archive/master.zip) package of the theme and install either automatically through the WordPress Dashboard > Appearance tab, or by uploading the `casper-wp` folder to your WordPress/wp-content/themes directory.

 The `style.css` file in the theme directory is minified.
 A human-readable version of is located at `css/style.css`.

+## Editing Casper

+The recommended way to edit the Casper theme is to use the [Casper child theme](https://github.com/lacymorrow/casper-child).
+This will ensure that none of your changes will be lost when you update Casper.
+Install and activate the child theme and make changes as you would normally.
+Any file included in the theme will override a Casper theme file (exceptions being `functions.php` and `style.css`).

+If you want to make changes to the core theme, or want to contribute, read below on how to build the package.

 #### Using Grunt to build the package